 Figuring out the right level of involvement all comes down to how (and if) you’ll actually add value to the process as a leader.
 My time with Jacobson is a great example of this done well.

-I got the ‘big meeting’ with the key decision-maker and his team and flew out solo to diagnose the situation.
+I got the ‘big meeting’ with the key executive decision-maker and his team and flew out solo to diagnose the situation.

 However, there was a significant amount of modeling to be done to make sure we set proper expectations and I had never done something like this before.
-This is where my leader was the perfect example of helping me break apart a deal to think about it differently and challenging me to do so.
+This is where my boss was the perfect example of helping me break apart a deal to think about it differently and challenging me to do so.

 We built the model and agreement together.
 And without his support, I would’ve been in deep trouble.
 I learned a TON and was able to apply that moving forward on future deals.